elima123/cnn_itesm/README.md

 ## 5. Model cnn_propia_05

 Now, the model struggles more with detecting positive cases, as reflected by the larger number of false negatives.
 The recall curve also shows considerable fluctuations during later epochs, suggesting that the model's sensitivity to positive samples is somewhat unstable.
 Despite these challenges, the F1-score remains relatively high, oscillating around 0.75–0.80, which indicates a balanced trade-off between precision and recall.
 The training and validation loss curves consistently decrease over the epochs, indicating that the network is effectively minimizing prediction errors without exhibiting severe overfitting.
 Similarly, both accuracy and F1-score demonstrate an upward trend, reaching approximately 69% training accuracy and around 77% validation accuracy by the end of training.
-Overall, the F1 Score of this last version of the model is by far the worst of all previous versions, the model learned to detect more negatives, but in the process it changed its bias towards labeling them mostly as heatlhy.
+Overall, the F1 Score of this last version of the model is by far the worst of all previous versions, the model learned to detect more negatives, but in the process it changed its bias towards labeling them mostly as healthy.

 ### Training Configuration